 - Do you have any issues with your driving record?
 Issues such as multiple moving violations, a DUI, or a suspended license?

 - Do you have any set plans to travel outside the United States in the next year or so?

 - Have you ever been convicted of a felony or misdemeanor?

 - Do you actively participate or plan on participating in any dangerous hobbies or activities?

 Knowing what kind of “rate” you might be able to qualify for without first speaking with you pretty much impossible.
-That said however, what we can say for sure is that if you have only been diagnosed with Irritable Bowel Syndrome, and you don’t seem to be suffering form symptom preventing you form living a “normal” life (whatever that is), it’s reasonable to assume that whatever rate you would have been able to qualify for PRIOR to being diagnose with IBS should be the same rate that you would be able to qualify for AFTER being diagnosed with IBS.
+That said, however, what we can say for sure is that if you have only been diagnosed with Irritable Bowel Syndrome, and you don’t seem to be suffering from symptom preventing you from living a “normal” life (whatever that is), it’s reasonable to assume that whatever rate you would have been able to qualify for PRIOR to being diagnosed with IBS should be the same rate that you would be able to qualify for AFTER being diagnosed with IBS.

 What can I do to help ensure that I get the “best life insurance” for me?

 In our experience here at IBUSA, what we have found that works best for folks who have been diagnosed with a pre-existing medical condition where the “severity” of the condition is often “subjective” is for the applicant to make sure that they first find a true-life insurance professional who will work as an advocate for you.